Is Lilith on Top Worth Watching? Honest Movie Review & Audience Verdict (1999)

 The Narrative Arc & Core Premise

-Debuting in 1999, Lilith on Top represents a sophisticated intersection of artistic ambition and genre-defining elements within the Documentary, Music category.
+In the evolving tapestry of Documentary, Music cinema, the 1999 release of Lilith on Top stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into Following up on her 2000 opus Suspicious River, Lynne Stopkewich directs this documentary about the final Lilith Fair.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Documentary, Music are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Following up on her 2000 opus Suspicious River, Lynne Stopkewich directs this documentary about the final Lilith Fair.
 Launched in 1997 by Sarah McLachlan and a host of other female singer/songwriters, the concert series quickly became one of the most popular, and profitable, tours of the late '90s.
 Stopkewich, along with her crew, tagged along during the 2000 tour, traveling to 42 shows across the continent.
 Rising early and crashing late -- often in the bus as it drives to the next destination, Stopkewich's crew quickly gets a taste of the rigors of life on the road.
 Along the way, they interview fans, crew, tech staff, and the stars.
 Apart from such documentary footage, Lilith also features performances from McLachlan, Chrissie Hynde and the Pretenders, Sheryl Crow, the Dixie Chicks, and sundry other."